jangorecki/jangorecki.github.io/_posts/2015-12-11-Solve-common-R-problems-efficiently-with-data.table.md

 No timing here, you should not expect speed up but you can expect less memory consumption due to fact that `setnames` update names by reference.

-## Didn't found the problem you are looking for?
+## Didn't find a problem you are looking for?

 It is very likely as I just listed the questions from the first page of the most voted - so among 50 questions only.
 Before you ask new question on SO it may be wise to search for existing one because there is quite a lot already answered.